TZstatsADS/Spring2019-Proj2-grp12/doc/project2_desc.md

 - week 3: [TBD] depends on topics emerge from online and in-class discussions.

 #### Evaluation criteria
-+ Value added of the improved app
-	+ Has it created more functionality?
-	+ Is it easier to use?
-Is it faster?
-	+ Does it display information more clearly?
+- Business values of information presented
+	* is it of importance?
+	* is it interesting?
-	+ Can it be used to answer *new* questions or exploring for *new* interesting trends?
+	* can it be used to answer questions or exploring for interesting trends?
-	+ [optional] are new data source integrated into this improved app?
-+ Implementation of the app
+- Implementation of the apps
-	+ are the data processed/integrated properly?
+	* are the data processed properly?
-	+ are necessary measures taken into account for data 	collection issues such as biases, missing values, etc?
+	* are necessary measures taken to account for data collection issues such as biases, missing values, etc?
-+ Visualization
+- Visualization
-	+ Is the information visualized clearly?
+	* Is the information visualized clearly?
-	+ Is the visualization easy to understand?
+	* Is the visualization easy to understand?
-+ Presentation and organization
+- Presentation and organization
-	+ Is the presentation convincing about the business value added of the improved apps?
+	* Is the presentation convincing about the business value of the apps?
-	+ Is the GitHub organized and prepared in a way that makes it easier for readers to appreciate the value of the app and understand how to use the app?
+	* Is the GitHub organized and prepared in a way that makes it easier for readers to appreciate the value of the app and understand how to use the app?

 *(More details will be posted as grading rubrics in courseoworks/canvas)*

 ### Suggested team workflow
-1. [wk1] Week 1 is the **studying & planning** week.
-Study previous apps assigned to you, read project description, data description, browse data and brainstorm for ideas.
+1. [wk1] Week 1 is the **planning** week.
+Read data description and browse data.
-2. [wk1] Each team is strongly recommended to demonstrate project progress by posting a project plan with task assignments as issues on GitHub by Feb 13rd.
+2. [wk1] Each team is strongly recommended to demonstrate project progress by posting a project plan with task assignments as issues on GitHub by Feb 7th.
-3. [wk1] As a team, study the assigned apps together (not necessarily face-to-face).
-During the discussion, discuss a number of key analyses/functionalities carefully and discuss possible improvements.
+3. [wk1] As a team, read the example blog posts, projects from [Spring 2016](http://tzstatsads.github.io//2016/09/21/Spr2016Project2-summary.html) and [Fall 2016](http://tzstatsads.github.io//2016/11/09/Fal-l2016-Project2-Summary.html) on NYC open data, or other interesting analyses found online together (not necessarily face-to-face).
+During the discussion, study a number of analyses carefully on the techniques and computational packages used.
 	 * "What information is of value or interesting?"
      * "Which analysis/visualization is particularly informative?"
      * Good visualizations do not just look cool.
 They should be easy to understand and give the correct impression about data.
+4. [wk1] As a team, brainstorm about possible topics
-4. [wk2] Based on outcomes from week 1 brainstorm sessions, identify additional data processing and modeling needed (start early on this one!)
+5. [wk2] Based on outcomes from week 1 brainstorm sessions, identify the dataset(s) to download and start data cleaning (start early on this one!)
 6. [wk2] Week 2 is the **design and development** week.
 Start learning and using the shiny library to do simple things.
 Some team members may know more about shiny than others.
 Share and learn together.
-7. [wk2] It is ok to have 2-3 leads to explore at the beginning of week 2 but it is better to converge on a single direction by the end of week 2 (Feb 20).
+7. [wk2] It is ok to have 2-3 leads to explore  at the beginning of week 2 but it is better to converge on a single topic by the end of week 2 (2/14).
 8. [wk2] Construction of shiny platform can start early using fake/simulated data.
-9. [wk3] Week 3 is the shiny app version 2.0 **implementation/production/testing** week.
-By Feb 20 (the beginning of week 3), you should have all necessary data processing done and a project idea.
+9. [wk3] Week 3 is the shiny app **implementation/production/testing** week.
+By 2/14 (the beginning of week 3), you should have a cleaned set of data and a project idea.
-10. [wk3] By Feb 20, You should layout a to-do list (as a 2nd set of GitHub issues) for the app production and divide up tasks.
-At the session on Feb 20, team members should work together and resolve any ambiguity about which team member should be doing what for the final stage of production of the app.
+10. [wk3] By 2/14, You should layout a to-do list (as a 2nd set of GitHub issues) for the app production and divide up tasks.
+At the session on 2/14, team members should work together and resolve any ambiguity about which team member should be doing what for the final stage of production of the app.

 ### Working together
 - Setup a GitHub project folder from joining the GitHub classroom link with everyone listed as contributors.
 Everyone clones the project locally via your GitHub desktop and create a local branch.